 Domestic violence is also known as domestic abuse, spousal abuse, spousal battery, family violence, battering, dating abuse, and intimate partner violence.
 A conviction for a domestic violence offense carries consequences far beyond potential incarceration.
 The mere allegation can determine custody of children and access to home and property.
 Significantly, a domestic violence conviction can strip you forever of your right to own or possess a firearm.

 And it can do all these things even when the alleged victim does not want you to be prosecuted and admits to lying or exaggerating.

-At the urging of activists, many prosecutors have adopted “no-drop” policies by which a prosecutor will not drop a case simply because the alleged victim won’t cooperate.
+According to a personal injury attorney at the urging of activists, many prosecutors have adopted “no-drop” policies by which a prosecutor will not drop a case simply because the alleged victim won’t cooperate.
 In other words, the alleged victim of a domestic violence charge may be forced (through witness subpoenas and bench warrants) to participate as a witness for the prosecution.

 The Fiser Law Firm represents the legal rights and goals of those facing domestic violence charges in Louisiana and Mississippi.

 For a free and confidential legal consultation, please call us at (225)343-5059, or use our online contact form.